bahbraga/console-categorize-trades/README.md

 #  Categorize trades in a bank´s portfolio
-# Using Visual Studio 2022 .NET CORE 6.0

 Currently, there are three categories (in order of precedence):
 1. EXPIRED: Trades whose next payment date is late by more than 30 days based on a reference date which will